-The USPTO appeal rate on examination, which includes utility, plant, and reissue categories, captures the number of appeals filed after an examiner's decision to issue a final rejection against a patent application.
+The USPTO rate, which includes utility, plant, and reissue categories, captures the number of appeals filed after an examiner's decision to issue a final rejection against a patent application.
 The rate is the number of examiner answers written during the year in response to appeal briefs divided by the number of final rejections issued that year.
 This rate includes plant patents and reissue patents in addition to utility patents (see above GRANT RATE).